best student bank account . piggy bank

 You can set up overdraft alerts so that you know when you’re close to the limits.

-Free 4 year 16-25 railcard
+Free 4 year 16-25 Railcard

 Santander Boosts – their rewards programme for cashback, vouchers and prize draws

-You can open an account if you’re 18 or over, you live in the UK, you’re about to start (or you already have started) an undergraduate or degree-level apprenticeship that’s at least 2 years long.
-Online at Santander
+You’re about to start (or you already have started) an undergraduate or level 4-7 apprenticeship that’s at least 2 years long.

-Natwest student current account0% interest arranged overdraft
+Natwest Student Bank Account0% interest arranged overdraft

 Years 1 and 2 of study: up to £2,000